-All granite markers or bronze markers mounted on granite, will be placed flush to the natural grade at the foot of the grave.
-The minimum size for a flush marker is 22 inches x 10 inches x 4 inches and a maximum of 3 feet x 6 feet x 4 inches.
+All granite markers or bronze markers mounted on granite will be placed flush to the natural grade at the foot of the grave.
 All flush markers are installed by Columbia Gardens Memorials within Columbia Gardens Cemetery.
 For size requirements, please check with the Columbia Gardens Cemetery office in advance.

 For two side-by-side graves, the minimum size is 36 inches x 13 inches x 4 inches with the marker being centered between the two sites at the foot of the graves.

 Upright monuments for a single grave may have a base no less than eighteen inches or greater than 36 inches in length (right to left).

 Upright monuments for side-by-side graves may have a base no greater than 5 feet in length (right to left).

 Foundations are required for all upright monuments and must be inspected by the cemetery.

 Benches are allowed only in pre-approved locations and must be either granite, bronze or a combination of both.
 Size specifications for each site are available from the Columbia Gardens Cemetery office.
 Foundations are required for each bench and must be inspected by the cemetery.

 Monument and flush marker designs must be approved by Columbia Gardens Cemetery before installation.
 Monuments must be either granite, bronze or a combination of both.
 The type, material and style of Memorials will be subject to the specific requirement of each Cemetery Lot.